 Arbitrated Divorce

-Another alternative to litigation in Florida, is divorce arbitration.
-Arbitration is similar to litigation, with trials to help the couple finalize their separation.
+Another alternative to litigation in Florida is arbitration.
+Arbitration for divorce is similar to litigation, with trials to help the couple finalize their separation.
 However, while litigation involves appearing before a judge in a courtroom, during divorce arbitration in Florida the couple can choose their arbitrator and can be heard in a more comfortable non-courtroom setting.

 It is faster, efficient, cost-effective, and customizable to the couple’s needs.